Coronavirus COVID-19 in Alaska – What you need to know.

 Travelers are asked to observe various health precautions when out in public, including wearing a cloth face mask indoors, minimizing interactions and washing hands frequently.
 Everyone in Alaska is being asked to keep social distance and keep away from large gatherings.

 On March 20, the international land border between Canada and the United States was closed to non-essential travel and that has been extended until September 21.
 Commercial shipments are still able to cross the border and there is a free flow of essential trade.
 It is not currently possible for visitors or tourists to cross between Canada and the United States.

 Are cruise ships going to Alaska?

 Large overnight cruise ship sailings are suspended indefinitely, per an order from the Centers for Disease Control and Prevention.
-The order expires on July 24, 2020, but could be rescinded or modified before that date.
+The order expires on September 30, 2020, but could be extended or modified before that date.

 Passengers will need to directly contact cruise lines to see how they are planning to reschedule cruises during these restrictions.

 Helpful Alaska Travel Resources for the COVID-19 Pandemic